AI Tools Reference¶

 You can control which tools AIVA has access to for a given conversation:

-- Open the tool configuration panel in the chat interface.
+- Open the tool configuration panel from the chat input area.

 - Toggle individual tools on or off.